brarbrb/Whatsapp_webApp_-Django-/README.md

 ## **Architecture**

-The project is divided into the following components:
+The project is composed of these components:

 1. **Data Preprocessing**: